paulbroek/youtube-recommender/README.md

 -   [x] Dismiss non-English ideos with help of [langid](https://github.com/saffsd/langid.py)
 -   [x] Join YouTube API metadata and YouTubeTranscriptApi captions data into one dataset
 -   [ ] Create data models in order to cache results to PostgreSQL
+-   [ ] Create fastAPI api to retrieve this data
+-   [ ] Create job to collect search results for popular/personal search terms, in order not to exceed API quota (10_000 units/day)
 -   [ ] Retrieve personal watch history
 -   [ ] Get all, or popular video **genres**
 -   [ ] With these genres, try to make **recommendations**